francispeixoto/francispeixoto/README.md

 ### Hi there 👋

-I'm Director of Software Development at exo.
+I'm Director of Software Development at exo, a public transit agency in Montreal.

-I dabble in development, mostly on the following stack:
-- MongoDB
-- Express
+My team's wotk mostly revolves around:
+- web development (react, angular, .net core)
-- EmberJS
+- vehicular IoT
-- NodeJS
+- IaC

 <!--
 **francispeixoto/francispeixoto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.